nextstrain/docker-base/README.md

     ./devel/copy-images -t <tag>

-This will copy the `nextstrain/base:<tag>` and `nextstrain/base-builder:<tag>` images from the local Docker registry to Docker Hub.
+This will copy the Nextstrain images from the local Docker registry to Docker Hub.
 See instructions at the top of the script for more options.

 ### Adding a new software program